EricqyHan/CodeBlog2025/src/content/blog/post-015.md

 ---
-title: 'New Project'
+title: 'More time in the day'
-pubDate: 2025-01-09
+pubDate: 2025-01-13
-author: 'Me'
+author: 'Eric'
-image: 'image2.png'
+image: 'astro.png'
-tags: ['coding']
+tags: ['time']
-slug: mma-sparring
+slug: time
 ---

-I need to build a cool project to start my coding journey for this year.
-I also really just need to sit down
+We need more time in the day.